 Q. How Do I cancel My Stash Subscription?

 Q. What are Stash’s plan fees?

-We’ve got three separate plans, each with their own fee.
+We’ve got two separate plans, each with their own fee.
 Stash Growth is $3/month, and Stash+ is $9/month.
 You can check out what’s included in each plan here.
-We collect this subscription fee once a month, around the date when you first opened your account.
-You’ll always be charged the same fee.
-Want to learn more about our subscription plan fees?…
+We collect this subscription fee once a month, around the date when you first opened your account.…

 Q. How do I close my Retirement Portfolio?

 Before you can close your Retirement Portfolio, make sure you’ve done the following: Link your bank to Stash so we can transfer your cash to you.
 (Learn how →) Turn off Set Schedule for your Retirement Portfolio.
 (Learn how →) Sell all of the investments in your Retirement Portfolio and wait for the sale to settle (up to 3 business days).…

 Q. How Can I Close a Custodial Account?